pra-navi/tp/docs/UserGuide.md

  Error message | How to resolve
 ---------------|---------------
-`Invalid command format!...` | Ensure that the index is specified.
+`Invalid command format!...` | Ensure that the index is correctly specified as an integer.
 `The person index provided is invalid` | Ensure that the index provided is in range.

 <div style="page-break-after: always;"></div>